classiebit/eventmie-pro-docs/resources/docs/1.3/features/events.md

 1. **Admin** - Manage everything from Admin Panel to Front-end.

-2. **Organizer** - Create events, tags and manage bookings & earnings only of their own events, from the front-end.
+2. **Organizer** - Create events, tags and manage bookings & earnings only of their events, from the front-end.
 The organizer has no access to the admin panel.

 3. **Customer** - Make event bookings, manage their bookings and cancellations from the front-end.
 The customer has no access to the admin panel.